 I’ve had many situations where conversations like these led to the creation of new strategies for the teams, succession plans, and even learning and development initiatives.

-Bottom line is that these discussions, if properly focused around required skill sets and gaps in capacity and experience in the team, ensure that the team is more united around what good looks like for each role and can apply that standard more objectively.
+These discussions, if properly focused on gaps in capacity and required skill sets, ensure that hiring teams are more united on what good looks like for each role and can apply that standard more objectively.

 Benefit of diverse opinions and division of interviews